mrgnhnt96/enum_assist/packages/enum_assist/README.md

 ### Name

-Returns the [EnumKey.name] of the enum value.
+Returns the name of the enum value.

 ```dart
 var greet = Greeting.friendly;